 There are detailed rules, including rules on error-handling, for Acks in 10.3.2.9.
 However, there are almost no rules for BlockAcks in 10.3.2.10.

+Note that non-HT (including delayed) block ack and HT-delayed block ack are specified to be obsolete and that it is further specified that support for these mechanisms might be removed in a later revision of the standard, so we do not have to worry about them.
+In any case, the text below still works, as delayed BA involves replying to a BAR with an Ack rather than a BA, and the text below is written in terms of “Ack or BlockAck frame” throughout.

 Proposed changes:

 Change 10.3.2.9 and 10.3.2.10 as follows (note that CID 7089 might make changes here too):